-- 4.143 Third Shift.
-The third shift hourly rate (1.6 times the basic straight time hourly rate) shall be paid for the first 5 hours worked on the standard third shift, Monday through Friday.
-The third shift overtime rate (1.8 times the basic straight time hourly rate) shall be paid for work in excess of 5 hours, for work outside the standard 5-hour third shift, Monday through Friday, and for all hours worked on the third shift on Saturday, Sunday, and Agreement Holidays. - 4.2 Training Rate of Pay. - 4.21 The hourly rate of pay for training shall be the employee's straight time rate as set forth in Section 4.11. - 4.3 Penalty cargo rates.
+- 4.21 The rate of pay for training shall be the employee's straight time rate times ten (10) as set forth in Section 4.11. - 4.3 Penalty cargo rates.
 Payment of penalty cargo rates, as set forth in the Pacific Coast Longshore Contract Document, shall apply to that Walking Boss/Foreman directly supervising the handling of the penalty cargo. - 4.31 In ports where key Foremen are employed, the key Foremen shall receive the prevailing penalty if 50% or more of the longshore gangs on a ship are receiving the penalty. - 4.32 When 2 Dock Walking Bosses/Foremen are employed and 50% or more of the dock gangs are receiving penalties, both Dock Walking Bosses/Foremen shall receive the prevailing penalties.
-If less than 50% of the dock gangs are receiving penalties, only 1 Dock Walking Boss/Foreman shall receive the penalty.
+If less than 50% of the dock gangs are receiving penalties, only 1 Dock Walking Boss/Foreman shall receive the penalty. - 4.4 Subsistence and lodging, when payable as provided in local supplements, shall be paid at the rate of \$30.00 per meal and at the rate of \$130.00 per night for lodging. - 4.5 Mileage Allowance. - 4.51 When payable under local travel provisions, the amount of travel allowance shall be the maximum non-taxable mileage rate in accordance with IRS standards. - 4.52 Rate changes by the IRS will be implemented as soon as administratively possible but no later than 30 days from notification - 4.53 When automobile mileage allowance is payable under local travel provisions, then "travel time" shall be determined on the basis of actual automobile driving time, up to existing speed limits, in increments of no less than 15 minutes.
+Failure of the local parties to agree to a schedule on this basis shall be submitted to the Area Arbitrator for final determination in accordance with these guidelines.